 As adults, they need two-hour long walks daily.
 These should be as varied as possible, as this breed is highly intelligent and may grow bored of repetition.

 These active dogs may enjoy running and swimming; owners should try to get a feel for what types of exercise their dog prefers.

 Both Labradors and Poodles have excellent recall so you should have no issues with off lead walks.

-To be safe, never let your Labradoodle off the lead in busy areas, unless you feel completely comfortable they will return to you when you call.
+To be safe, never let your dog off the lead in busy areas, unless you feel completely comfortable they will return to you when you call.

-As the Labradoodle was originally bred to be a service dog, they are known for their ease of training.
+Originally bred to be a service dog, this dog is known for their ease of training.

 They are adaptable and do well in most situations.

 Labradoodles love to please, and as a result, they do well with first time owners.